pseudonym42/Zametki/C/Dynamic Memory Allocation.md

 int *ptr = (int*) malloc(10 * sizeof(int));
 ```
 The following is true for `malloc`:

-* If the system is not able to allocate the requested memory on heap then malloc returns NULL.
+* If the system is not able to allocate the requested memory on heap then malloc returns `NULL`.
-* If size is zero (`malloc(0)`), then malloc returns either a NULL pointer or a valid pointer which can be passed to free function for successful memory dealocation.
+* If size is zero (`malloc(0)`), then malloc returns either a `NULL` pointer or a valid pointer which can be passed to free function for successful memory dealocation.
 The actual value depends on the implementation.
 * malloc returns a void pointer which need to casted to appropriate type before dereferencing.
 (The way we typecasted it to `int*` above)
 * Memory returned by malloc is not initialized an holds garbage value